-Chances are that, from where you’re sitting reading this right now, there’s at least one cell phone within arm’s reach, or at least that you can see.
+Chances are that, from where you’re sitting reading this right now, there’s at least one mobile device within arm’s reach, or at least that you can see.
 If you’re in an office or in public, that number is much, much larger.
 In an ever-connected society, the world seems to be getting smaller as we’re always able to reach one another.
 Because of this, it only makes sense to focus on the place where you’re most likely to reach you: their cell phones.
-Here are some ideas for mobile marketing using social media services.
+Here are some of the best mobile marketing tips while using social media services.

 But if you’re a small, local business, how do you make sure that you’re only reaching the people who can reasonably take advantage of your offers instead of reaching someone halfway around the globe?
-The solution lies in mobile targeting, which works through either geofencing, geotargeting, or beaconing.
+Here is a mobile marketing tips for small business: The solution lies in mobile targeting, which works through either geofencing, geotargeting, or beaconing.
 Geofencing works by selecting an area that you want to target and limiting your reach to that area.
 Geotargeting is similarly based on a specific area, but also considers other information to make sure that you’re reaching the most viable targets.
 This can include information like gender, occupation, or just about any other criteria you can think of.
-Finally, beaconing uses Bluetooth technology to target customers within a very small range—think feet, not miles.
+Finally, beaconing uses Bluetooth technology to target mobile users/ customers within a very small range—think feet, not miles.
 Any of these tactics can be a valuable way to make sure that your message gets to the right audience at the right time, which is invaluable when you need to increase your sales.
-Consider mobile marketing for these reasons.
+Consider a mobile marketing campaign for these reasons.